 The different regions of Portugal vary enormously.
 Whilst the majority of holidaymakers head for the Algarve, ever improving roads and a wide choice of flights mean that many people now combine the beauty, history and stunning beaches of the Lisbon Coast with a relaxing week further south.
 Driving from Lisbon to the Algarve has never been easier, with new roads the journey takes a leisurely two and a half hours.

 One of the most popular leisure activities in Portugal is, of course, golf.
 There are around 40 golf courses in the Algarve with many more throughout the rest of Portugal.
-Packages can be arranged through our associates.

 With miles of gorgeous, golden, sandy beaches, calm clear waters and bays interspersed with rugged cliffs and enchanting grottos, the Algarve is amongst the top European holiday destinations.
 The south of Portugal was the last place to gain independence from the Moors in 1292, conquered by the King Dom Afonso III and even today traces of the Moorish presence are visible in the unique terraces, chimneys and whitewashed villas.

 Whatever your preference; a secluded hideaway in the hills, a converted cottage in a traditional fishing village or a magnificent mansion in a sophisticated resort, you will find a warm welcome and your personal paradise in the Algarve.